Top Tips for Managing Your Stress

 Look for the positives in life, and things for which you are grateful.
 Write down three things at the end of each day that went well or for which you’re grateful.

 It can be quite difficult for some more naturally pessimistic people to just start thinking positively so it will require a shift in perspective.
 It can be done though!
 Have a read of the book ‘The Secret’ as it offers some great positive thinking advice.

 Setting you goals and challenges, whether at work or outside, such as learning a new language or a new sport, helps to build confidence.
 That in turn will help you deal with stress.
 Learning new things gives you even more drive and realize just how much you can do!

 Accept the things you can’t change

 Changing a difficult situation isn’t always possible.
-If this proves to be the case, recognise and accept things as they are and concentrate on everything that you do have control over.
+Therefore, if this proves to be the case, recognize and accept things as they are and concentrate on everything that you do have control over.

 If you can’t remove the stress, remove yourself.

 If you find yourself in a stressful group situation, slip away once in a while for some private time.
 These quiet moments may give you a fresh perspective on your problems.
 Avoid stressful people.
 For example, if there’s that one person in your friendship group you don’t get on with, don’t invite them to places …only joking, just make sure there are plenty of others around you too.
 Having other people around will absorb some of the pressure that you normally feel.

 If you feel that stress is getting the better of you then seek some professional help.
 For example, you may identify that it’s your insomnia that is causing your stress to become unmanageable and a doctor will be able to help with solving your sleep problems.

 We hope that these tips have helped to give you some ideas about how to manage your stress.